Akhil-lodhiya/ecommerce-api/README.md

 ## 1. View Inventory

-   Admin can view all the products available in inventory and sending a `GET` request.
+   Admin can view all the products available in inventory and send a `GET` request.

     /products